Table of contents

 - One-on-one interviews: If you have a long list of questions or a checklist to go through, one-on-one interviews can be the best option to gather the most meaningful insights.
 You’ll need to conduct a significant amount for statistical relevance, but they offer an opportunity to really connect with a potential market and understand your customers on a deeper level.

 Secondary research is also easier to come by.
-It has often already been compiled, analyzed, and published by someone else.
+It has often already been compiled, analysed, and published by someone else.
 Secondary research can include, but is not limited to:

-- Reports and studies from government agencies (including census data and labor statistics), research agencies (like Pew, Gartner, or Forrester), trade associations (like Retail Dive, QSR Magazine, and more), education institutions, or other businesses in your industry.
+- Reports and studies from government agencies (including census data and labour statistics), research agencies, trade associations, education institutions, or other businesses in your industry.